 The next-gen consoles should bring about big improvements, with SSDs for faster loading speeds and better audio quality amongst the big changes.

-EA has moved to strenghten its licensing position for the FIFA series by agreeing a new 10-year deal to feature La Liga.
+EA has moved to strengthen its licensing position for the FIFA series by agreeing a new 10-year deal to feature La Liga.
 The omission of Juventus in FIFA 20 was a major niggle for true football fans, but the extended link-up with Spain’s top flight is hugely positive news.

-From a gameplay perspective, the new Unreal Engine 5 and 8K supported graphics will make a massive difference and should lead to a much richer gaming experience.
+From a gameplay perspective, the new Unreal Engine 5 and 8K supported graphics will make a massive difference and lead to a much richer gaming experience.

 What else will change in FIFA 21?

 While FIFA 20 wasn’t a bad game, numerous elements of it didn’t meet up to the expectations of players.

 Problems with headers, corner taking, free-kicks and penalties detracted from the game and drew plenty of criticism from fans.

 The career mode was also a bugbear and needs a major revamp, with the FIFA 20 version feeling a little like EA had run out of ideas.